YonicDev/mpdr/README.md

 ### Documentation

+#### New translations

 To translate the documentation regarding the latest version to a new language, you'll need to duplicate the following:

 * The `doc_collection_en.qhcp` located in the `doc` folder.
 In this file, you'll have to remove all the doc entries of the previous versions unless you want to translate them as well.
-* The `doc_en.qhcp` located in the latest version folder in the `doc` directory.
+* The `doc_en.qhp` located in the latest version folder in the `doc` directory.
-* The `en` folder located in the latest version folder in the `doc` directory.
+* The `en` folder located in the base version folder and the latest revision folder in the version directory.

-The `en` in the qhcp filenames and the `en` folder must be replaced with the language code specified in the [ISO 639-1 list of codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) that matches the language you want to translate to.
+The `en` in the the files' names and the `en` folder name must be replaced with the language code specified in the [ISO 639-1 list of codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) that matches the language you want to translate to.

 Afterwards, you can simply translate the html documents within the folder you've just duplicated.
 When you're done, modify the references to the files in both qhcp files.
 Then, you'll have to [build the project](https://github.com/YonicDev/mpdr-qt#build) to apply the new documentation.